• home

 Location : Kandy

-Kick off the day with a guided walk around Kandy's busy city centre, including a tour of the Central Market and samples of local fresh fruits.
+Kick off the day with a guided walk around Kandy's busy city centre, then visit a tea factory.
+After, take a tour of the Central Market and samples of local fresh fruits.
 The rest of the day is free for you to explore.
 Kandy is home to a National Museum and several monasteries, and there are many scenic walks around town.
-The botanical gardens here are among the best in Asia.
 In the early evening, join a Sinhalese family to get your sugar fix with a Kandyan sweet-filled Sri Lankan dinner and cooking class.
 Try your hand at crafting string hoppers, pressing a smooth rice dough into noodle-thin strands to form perfect discs (this is an art that takes some practice to master!), try a chicken curry made with spice-infused coconut milk, closer to a Thai curry than a North Indian one.
 Then fill up on specialty sweets inspired by Dutch and Portuguese dessert traditions.

 Day :6